Overview

 There’s another thread worth pulling on here.
 The advertising model.

 A substantial portion of the internet economy currently runs on advertising.
-Google, Meta, countless free apps and services.
+Google, Meta, and countless free apps and services all fit the pattern.
 Their business models are fundamentally the same.
-Provide a free service to users and sell those users’ attention to advertisers.
-Collect user data to run sophisticated targeted ads.
+They provide a free service to users and sell those users’ attention to advertisers.
+They collect user data to run sophisticated targeted ads.
 This model has dominated the internet economy for the past 20 years.

 But there are no ads in apps users build themselves.
 Obviously.
 Why would I put ads in an app I built for my own needs?
 There’s no data collection either.
 My data lives in my app, on my server (or my cloud).
 There’s no reason for it to reach a third party.